About the BAS

 Left to right, Dick Coleman, Paul Selden (then President & holding the cake!), Otto Kraus and Clive Carter, at the 40th BAS Anniversary AGM at Flatford Mill in 1999.
 Dick Coleman and Clive Carter were members of the original Flatford Spider Study Group; Otto Kraus was made an Honorary Member that year.

 The BAS has its origins in the Flatford Mill Spider Group, initiated in 1958 by a small band of enthusiasts lead by David Mackie; it effectively began with the first issue of the group’s journal, the Bulletin, in January 1959.
 By 1963 the expanding group was renamed the British Spider Study Group and at its tenth annual meeting, in 1968, it resolved to register as a charity and become the British Arachnological Society.
 This became a reality in 1969.
 In 2019 the Society changed its charitable status to become a Charitable Incorporated Organisation.
+Articles by Peter Merrett in our 2009 Newsletters (issues 114 and 115) provide additional information on the history of the BAS.

 The BAS today